itsjef/.nvim/bundle/ack.vim/README.md

 This plugin was designed as a Vim frontend for the Perl module [App::Ack].
 Ack can be used as a replacement for 99% of the uses of _grep_.
-The plugin allows you to run ack from vim, and shows the results in a split window.
+The plugin allows you to run ack from Vim, and shows the results in a split window.

 But here's a little secret for the Vim-seasoned: it's just a light wrapper for Vim's [grepprg] and the [quickfix] window for match results.
 This makes it easy